vidaud/seta/seta-doc/docs/user-guide/communities.md

 ### Delete a community {-- I admin--}

-If youre a community admin you can delete your community by removing all members (in private communities) or banning all members (in open communities) and then leaving the community as long as the community creator has left the community or you are the community creator.
+If youre a community admin you can delete your community by removing all members (in private communities) or banning all members (in public communities) and then leaving the community as long as the community creator has left the community or you are the community creator.
 When no members remain in the community it will automatically be deleted.
 Deleting a community is permanent and cannot be reversed.
 Alternatively you can pause a community.

 **To delete a community:**

 1. From the ^^Header^^ menu click ^^Communities^^.
-2. Click ^^Members^^ (for private communities) or ^^People^^ (for open communities) at the top of the community.
+2. Click ^^Members^^ (for private communities) or ^^People^^ (for public communities) at the top of the community.
-3. Click next to each members name and select ^^Remove member^^ (for private communities) or ^^Ban from community^^ (for open communities).
+3. Click next to each members name and select ^^Remove member^^ (for private communities) or ^^Ban from community^^ (for public communities).
 4. Click Confirm.

 !!! info